anastuart/thesis/extra_stuff/dumping_ground.md

 ```

+In contrast to many other sleep disorders that are diagnosed through PSG
+data, diagnosis of insomnia is recommended based on subjective reports of
+impairment through self-assessed questionnaires
+[@americanacademyofsleepmedicine2005].

+decreased sleepiness as measured through sleep latency [@roehrs2011; @huang2012].

 #### Hyperarousal in ID
 Neurobiological hyperarousal in ID is observed through increased fast
 frequency EEG activity during sleep and wake [@zhao2021].